-In 2017 the FCA announced an exploratory review of the motor finance sector.
+In 2017 the In 2017 the FCA announced an exploratory review of the motor finance sector.
 It wanted to understand the use of motor finance products, and assess the sales process employed by firms and whether the products could cause consumer harm.